ShanaxRules/Hockey-Shop/README.md

 Made a simple hockey training house landing page using HTML , CSS , TailwindCSS and DaisyUI.
 Made it responsive for all devices.
+Link to the website is : https://shanaxrules.github.io/Hockey-Shop/